HTTP Trace for Practical API Debugging

 Redirect Loops

 An HTTP tracer shows the complete redirect chain: the initial request, each 301/302 response with its Location header, and where the loop occurs.
-Often caused by HTTP-to-HTTPS redirects conflicting with load balancer rules.

 Intermittent Failures